Quin-iPhone/FinalSetMedicApp/README.md

 - **Highly Qualified Staff**: Team of certified medical professionals with experience in the film industry.
 - **24/7 Availability**: Round-the-clock medical support to accommodate all production schedules.
 - **Customized Services**: Tailored medical services to meet the specific needs of each production.
-- **Advanced Medical Equipment**: State-of-the-art medical equipment to handle a wide range of medical situations.
 - **Compliance with Regulations**: Adherence to all local and international health and safety regulations.

 **Contact Information**: